Microsoft Office 365 Enterprise Network Architecture

 - Route non-Office 365 traffic to appropriate edge systems, reducing edge resource requirements

-- Pass Office 365 traffic directly to the Microsoft Global Network, offloading security processing to Microsoft and increasing network performance
+- Pass Office 365 traffic directly to the Microsoft Global Network, offloading SSL processing to Microsoft and increasing network performance

 O365 Network IP Traffic